Interpreting Lawn Damage

 Rule 16.2.12 prohibits a player from attempting to repair lawn damage before it has been ruled upon.

 Potential lawn damage will often occur during a game without a referee being present.
 The players may dispute whether the damage is sufficient to count as a fault or may claim it is caused entirely by the ball.
 The referee is often then called in to adjudicate.

 To test whether the damage is sufficient to affect a subsequent stroke, a ball should be rolled diagonally across any marks to make the test - does it run straight or is it deflected?
 Some players will try to claim an opponent's shot is faulty with even the slightest of scuffs - but if the rolling ball isn't deflected, it is not a fault.

 Damage caused by the ball is most likely on a very wet lawn and on longer jump shots played as a very hard drive at a slight downward angle.
 This will always show itself as an elliptical depression in the lawn surface: see Figure 2.
 While you might expect the grass surface within the depression to be quite smooth, in fact the ball can cause tears in the turf across the line of aim - these can easily be incorrectly attributed to the mallet.

-Where lawn damage is in the form of an elliptical depression in the surface, this will be likely caused by the ball.
-If you find secondary cut or tear marks within the depression across the line of aim, these too are likely caused by the ball.
-The only way secondary damage should be attributed to the mallet is where the damage can be matched to the striker's mallet; the referee should use the striker's mallet for this test and also inspect it for signs of grass etc. on the lower edge of the face.
-But remember that for a striker to claim all damage is actually caused by the ball, the elliptical depression must be clearly visible.
+Where lawn damage is in the form of an elliptical depression in the surface, this will be almost certainly be caused by the ball.
+If you find secondary cut or tear marks within the depression across the line of aim, these too are likely to be caused by the pressure of the ball on a thin layer of turf.
+The only way secondary damage should be attributed to the mallet is where the damage can be matched to the striker's mallet.
+The primary tests are whether the way the stroke was played is consistent with the mallet face contacting the ground and whether the face of the striker's mallet shows signs of grass or soil on its lower edge.

 Example Photographs of Lawn Damage Caused by the Ball